Schedule Consultation

 Welcomed Design Input

-Whether you arrive with a Pinterest board and strong opinions or want expert direction from scratch, the design-build model meets your preferences.
-You’ll work directly with your dedicated designer, ensuring your vision is honored and elevated to match your elevated area code.
+Whether you arrive with a Pinterest board and firm opinions or want expert direction from the start, the model meets you there.
+You work directly with a dedicated designer who honors your vision and refines it to the level the home deserves.

 Proactive Risk Management

-Older NYC buildings are full of surprises—low amperage electrical service, outdated cloth wiring, unplanned structural quirks.
-Design-build means your team is thinking holistically from the start, catching red flags early and reducing change orders down the line.
-The result?
-Fewer mid-renovation setbacks and more peace of mind.
+Older NYC buildings hold surprises, from low-amperage electrical service to outdated cloth wiring and unplanned structural quirks.
+Design-build has the team thinking holistically from the start, catching these early and reducing change orders later, which means fewer mid-renovation setbacks.

-In the traditional model, pricing trickles in as plans evolve, which often leads to surprises and scope creep.
-With design-build, your renovation is priced as a whole, up front.
-Because everyone is in-house, material choices, trade labor, and approvals are all considered from the beginning, so your budget can stay a budget.
+In the traditional model, pricing trickles in as plans evolve, which invites surprises and scope creep.
+Design-build prices the renovation as a whole, up front, because material choices, trade labor, and approvals are weighed together in-house from the beginning, so the budget holds.

 Technology That Keeps You Informed